segunak/SegunAkinyemi.com/docs/_posts/2023-06-04-synapse-global-parameters.md

 ## Actual Workaround

-Leverage a one-to-many relationship to invoke multiple pipelines from a central parent, supplying each child with a JSON object containing essential global values.
+Leverage a one-to-many relationship to invoke all pipelines from a central parent, supplying each child with a JSON object containing essential global values.
 {: .notice--info}

 In Synapse, you can pass JSON objects as parameters to any pipeline.
 To emulate global state, create a parent pipeline to act as the hub from which all other pipelines in the workspace are invoked.
 Within this parent pipeline, you can define the desired global values using a JSON object.
 Then, when invoking the child pipelines, you pass along the parent's global object.
 In the child pipelines, the global values can be accessed using dot notation.